Skip to content

 Cheer with Character and Confidence

-Cheer with Character and Confidence In “Cheer with Character and Confidence,” 3rd–5th grade students will learn the basics of cheerleading including chants, motions, jumps, and beginner routines while also building life skills that matter on and off the mat.
+Cheer with Character and Confidence In “Cheer with Character and Confidence,” K–5th grade students will learn the basics of cheerleading including chants, motions, jumps, and beginner routines while also building life skills that matter on and off the mat.
 Each week pairs fun cheer activities with a character focus, like teamwork, confidence, leadership, and perseverance.
 By the end of the six weeks, students will not only gain cheer skills but also strengthen friendships, practice encouragement, and grow in responsibility all while having fun in a positive, team-spirited environment.

-• Florida Fish and Wildlife (flickr) (CC BY 2.0)
+Arts SU (flickr) (CC BY 2.0)

 • Flag Football for Girls